N.G.V.B.

-The N.G.V.B.
-(Nieuwe Generatie Voetbal Bond, English, New Generation Football Association) is a member association of the Surinamese Football Association founded on 1 January 1930.
+The Nieuwe Generatie Voetbal Bond (New Generation Football Association) or N.G.V.B. is a member association of the Surinamese Football Association founded on 1 January 1930.

 History

-The N.G.V.B. was founded on 10 August 1924 as the K.V.B.
-(Katholieke Voetbal Bond, English, Catholic Football Association), but officially changed their name to the N.G.V.B. on 1 January 1930.
-The name was an acronym for Nederlandsch Guyana Voetbal Bond (English, Dutch Guyanese Football Association).
-Together with the S.V.B. they were the top two football associations in the country, and a strong rivalry ensued.
+The N.G.V.B. was founded on 10 August 1924 as the Katholieke Voetbal Bond (Catholic Football Association) or K.V.B., but officially changed their name to the Nederlandsch Guyana Voetbal Bond (Dutch Guyanese Football Association) on 1 January 1930.

-The goals of the NGVB were as follows: